isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 At best, a one-day bus trip with limited destinations or a boat trip to Oshima Seishoen, a Hansen's disease sanatorium in Kagawa Prefecture, were typical class trips.

-What stood in our way was the Leprosy Prevention Law.
+The wall stood in our way was the Leprosy Prevention Law.
 People who were called "patients" were allowed to leave the sanatorium only after they had been examined by a doctor and had received "permission to leave" or "permission to temporarily return home".

 Since the founding of the school, it had been the earnest wish of all the students to have a school trip, but every year it had been denied.
 There were three reasons.